 When informing the police about the accident, tell them your official name and the location of the accident.
 Additionally, cooperate with the police entirely when they arrive, but avoid issuing statements that might imply you accept responsibility for the accident.

 Get the name of the police officer, the police report number, and a copy of the police report.

-Typically, court cases are won or lost based on evidence and eyewitness accounts.
-When you get in a car accident, ask the witnesses for their names and contact numbers immediately.
+If there were witnesses to the accident, ask for their names and contact numbers.
 It is better to record their statements quickly before they forget, change their mind, or distort what they saw.

 Do Not Over-Share or Admit Guilt

 When emotions are still running high, you might feel the urge to apologize.
 However, letting your emotions cloud your proper judgment might make you accept responsibility unknowingly.

 As long as the other driver is safe and you have notified the paramedics, avoid any form of interaction with them.